Eschatologue/CM_wiki/docs/class/bard/skald.md

 *Your heroic presence rallies allies to charge into battle.*

-When you roll Initiative, you can expend one use of your Bardic Inspiration.
-You and a number of creatures of your choice equal to your Charisma modifier (minimum of 1) within 30 feet of you gain a bonus to their Initiative rolls equal to the number rolled on the Bardic Die.
+When you roll **:d20-inv: Initiative**{.d20 }, you can expend one use of your Bardic Inspiration.
+You and a number of creatures of your choice equal to your Charisma modifier (minimum of 1) within 30 feet of you gain a bonus to their **:d20-inv: Initiative**{.d20 } rolls equal to the number rolled on the Bardic Die.

 ### Level 14: Heroic Presence